Timmystroge/Timmystroge/README.md

 <h3>Hi there 👋, I'm Timmy</h3>

-I'm a Frontend Engineer with over 3 years of experience, specializing in building fast, accessible, and user-centric web applications.
+I'm a Frontend Developer with over 3 years of experience, specializing in building fast, accessible, and user-centric web applications.
 I have a proven track record of serving clients, turning complex problems into elegant, high-performance digital experiences with a focus on a clean and intuitive UI.

 ---